 - improved health and well-being shown through better sleep, hygiene, mental health and overall, by having a clean, private room with a bathroom

 - reduced interpersonal conflict thanks to having more privacy and lessened anxiety.
 This resulted in fewer emergency 911 calls from hotel shelters.

 - more time to think about and take steps towards future goals such as finding permanent housing, a job or more education

 - more leaving temporary shelter to live in permanent housing, and greater participation in homeless housing services.

 What is it like to have a place of your own?

 DESC thanks Bear Woman Who Stands Tall for sharing her story in our most recent video.
-Created for the virtual groundbreaking ceremony for DESC’s Bitter Lake Supportive Housing project, this segment explores the difference it makes to have safe housing and access to support services.
+Created for the virtual groundbreaking ceremony for DESC’s Bitter Lake Supportive Housing project (now officially named The North Star), this segment explores the difference it makes to have safe housing and access to support services.